IorekHan/AWS/EC2/readme.md

 Virtual network card
 - An ENI enables easy network failover by attching ENI to another instance.
 - Grant an additional private IP.

+# EC2 Hibernate
+Freeze the RAM states.
+- Less than 150G RAM
+- Less than 60 days